alexa/alexa-auto-sdk/modules/alexa/README.md

 * Max:

 This does not impact the range used in the directives to the device.
 You must continue to use the SDK 0-100 volume range used by `AudioOutput` and `AlexaSpeaker` and map these values to the correct range in your implementation.

->**Note:** Currently, specifying a custom volume range for voice interactions is supported by default in online only mode and not in implementations that use the optional Local Voice Control (LVC) extension.
-If your implementation uses LVC and you would like to configure a custom volume range, please contact your SA for guidance.

 ## Handling Alexa Speaker <a id="handling-alexa-speaker"></a>